shish/kissycron/README.md

   - I don't want to install backup tools in every application container
   - I don't want every application container to have write access to my backups folder
   - I want to have a label on the application-container which tells my backup-container what to do
+- None of these log when a job is added or removed, which is really useful for debugging

 Kissycron will: